AMSP-04/NETN-AIS/README.md

 Version numbering of this FOM Module and associated documentation is based on the following principles:

-* New official version number is assigned and in effect only when new release is made in the Master branch.
+* New official version number is assigned and in effect only when a new release is made in the Master branch.
-* Updates in the Develop branch will not change version number.
+* Updates in the Develop branch will not change the version number.
-* In the FOM Module useHistory information include only information on official releases.
+* In the FOM Module `useHistory` information includes only information on official releases.
-* Update of the major version number is made if the change constitute a major restructuring, merging, addition or redefinition of semantics that breaks backward compatibility or cover entirely new concepts.
+* Update of the major version number is made if the change constitutes a major restructuring, merging, addition or redefinition of semantics that breaks backward compatibility or cover entirely new concepts.
-* Update of the minor version number is made if the change constitute a minor additions to existing concepts and editorial changes that do not break backward compatibility but may require updates of software to use new concepts.
+* Update of the minor version number is made if the change constitutes a minor addition to existing concepts and editorial changes that do not break backward compatibility but may require updates of software to use new concepts.
 * Patches are released to fix minor issues that do not break backward compatibility.

 ## Documentation